-By traveling with bookitgreen, each traveler saves on average 90 litres of water and 6 kilograms of CO2 per night.
+By staying in an accommodation listed on bookitgreen, each traveler saves on average 90 litres of water and 6 kilograms of CO2 per night.
 However, we believe that we can make an even greater contribution to a greener planet.

 Since approximately one and a half hectares of valuable forest area are cleared per second worldwide, we at bookitgreen want to do our part to counteract this devastating trend and simultaneously raise awareness of the importance of trees.
 You may not have been aware of how important trees are for our eco-system; the following list will give insight into why we find trees to be the secret heroes of the eco-system.